mbcraft/LaravelUtils/README.md

 - @require_remote_js(<remote_resource_path>) -> adds the resource to the js resource list needed
 - @require_remote_css(<remote_resource_path>) -> adds the resource to the css resource list needed

-You can safaly call more than once this "include" calls and the resource will actually be loaded only once.
+You can safely call more than once this "require" calls and the resource will actually be loaded only once.

 ## Logic